anu-bazar/MetroFee/README.md

 + Uses functions to make code reusable
 + Uses console.log and alert appropriately to display messages
 + Uses some HTML and CSS to create a basic website.
 Use at least 4 different HTML tags and style at least 2 of them.
-This does not need to look good!
-It is just a demo of what is covered.
 + Gets input from the user on a web page
 + Makes changes to the HTML or CSS using JavaScript
 + Uses an event to trigger a change to a web page.